nzhang20/Causal-Discovery-on-Gut-Microbial-Data-for-Disease-Risk-Prediction/README.md

 To address research question 2), we implement Constraint-based causal Discovery from heterogeneous/Nonstationary Data (CD-NOD), where our domain index is the disease status.

+### SparCC
+To reduce the number of edges from a complete graph, we implement SparCC to find significant correlations between pairs of microbes.
+The `SparCC` folder comes directly from the https://github.com/dlegor/SparCC/tree/master repository, cloned on January 29th 2025.
+There are a few tweaks to allow for running the method from the top directory.

 ---

 ## Usage